Close

 Who Needs a Visa

-Citizens of China, India, Russia, Turkey, and most African nations require a Schengen visa before arrival.
+Some people do not need a visa to visit Norway because they hold a passport from a country that Norway has a visa exemption agreement with.
+Citizens of China, India, Russia, and most African nations require a Schengen visa before arrival.
 Business travelers and students may need specific visa types regardless of nationality.
+Processing time is usually up to 15 calendar days, but may be longer during peak periods.

 Transit Requirements

 Airport transit typically requires no visa for most nationalities during same-day connections.
-However, certain countries require airport transit visas even without entering Norway.
+However, depending on your nationality and the duration of your layover, citizens of certain countries may require a transit visa even for airside transit.

 03